yuchild/course_repo/notes/standards.md

   - 2 sample z-test (one-sided and two-sided)
 1. Define p-value, Type I error, Type II error, significance level and discuss their significance in an example problem.
 1. Account for the multiple comparisons problem via Bonferroni correction.
-1. Compute the difference of two independent random normal variables.
 1. Discuss when to use an A/B test to evaluate the efficacy of a treatment

 #### **19. Power**